 PROGRAM REQUIREMENTS AND SPECIAL CONDITIONS: Students must meet JTCC admission requirements.
-Students must also complete placement tests (or equivalent) in English, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

-REQUIRED COURSES CR.
-PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS SDV 100 College Success Skills 1 CHD 120 Introduction to Early Childhood Education 3 CHD 145 Teaching Art, Music, and Movement to Children 3 CHD 165 Observation and Participation in Early Childhood/Primary Settings 3 See Notes 1 and 2 CHD 205 Guiding the Behavior of Children 3 EDU 235 Health, Safety, and Nutrition Education 3 MILESTONE: Early Childhood Career Studies C • ENG 111 College Composition I 3 See Placement Test Scores HLT 106 First Aid and Safety 2 See Note 3 IT Elective 1 CHD 118 Teaching Language Arts 3 CHD 146 Math, Science, and Social Studies for Children 3 CHD 210 Introduction to Exceptional Children 3 CHD 216 Early Childhood Programs, Schools, and Social Change 3 Total Minimum Credits to Complete 34 •
+REQUIRED COURSES CR PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS SDV 100 College Success Skills 1 CHD 120 Introduction to Early Childhood Education 3 CHD 145 Teaching Art, Music, and Movement to Children 3 CHD 165 Observation and Participation in Early Childhood/Primary Settings 3 See Notes 1 and 2 CHD 205 Guiding the Behavior of Children 3 EDU 235 Health, Safety, and Nutrition Education 3 MILESTONE: Early Childhood C areer Stu dies Certificate (see faculty advisor ·) ENG 111 College Composition I 3 See Placement Requirements HLT 106 First Aid and Safety 2 See Note 3 IT Elective 1 CHD 118 Teaching Language Arts 3 CHD 146 Math, Science, and Social Studies for Children 3 CHD 210 Introduction to Exceptional Children 3 CHD 216 Early Childhood Programs, Schools, and Social Change 3 Total Minimum Credits to Complete 34 •

-CHD 165 is an observation and participation practicum class that requires students to observe young children in settings approved by the program chair.
-1.

-To enroll in CHD 165 students must have a declared early childhood major and complete a TB screening, a criminal background check and a sex offender registry check, as a 2. condition of placement in a practicum site.
-Students are expected to cover all costs for these procedures.

-Students who have current certifications in First Aid and Safety and CPR (child or adult) can use these to fulfill the two-credit HLT 106 requirement.
-The original cards must be 3. presented to the Admissions and Records office.
-No online First Aid/CPR cards will be accepted for credit at JTCC.

-4 Students should regularly meet with their faculty advisor and check their advisement report in MyTyler - SIS.

-5. Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice.
+- 1. CHD 165 is an observation and participation practicum class that requires students to observe young children in settings approved by the program chair. - To enroll in CHD 165 students must have a declared early childhood major and complete a TB screening, a criminal background check and a sex offender registry check, as a condition of placement in a practicum site.
+Students are expected to cover all costs for these procedures. - Students who have current certifications in First Aid and Safety and CPR (child or adult) can use these to fulfill the two-credit HLT 106 requirement.
+The original cards must be presented to the Admissions and Records office.
+No online First Aid/CPR cards will be accepted for credit at JTCC. - Students should regularly meet with their faculty advisor and check their advisement report in MyTyler SIS. - 5.
+Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice.

-EARLY CHILDHOOD